digital-asset/daml/unreleased.rst

 + [JSON API] **BREAKING CHANGE** The ``/contracts/search`` request payload must use ``"%templates"`` in place of ``"templateIds"`` to select which templates' contracts are returned.
 See `issue #2777 <https://github.com/digital-asset/daml/issues/2777>`_.
++ [DAML Compiler] Improve the UX of generic templates over the Ledger API.